odarriba/docker-timemachine/README.md

 Using these variables, the container will create a user at boot time (only one per container).

-## Auto-discovering
+## FAQ

-Avahi daemon is commonly used to help your computers to find the services provided by a server.

-Avahi isn't built into this Docker image because, due to Docker's networking limitations, Avahi can't spread it's messages to announce the services.

-**If you want to enable this feature, you can install Avahi daemon on your host** following these steps (Ubuntu version):

-* Install `avahi-daemon`: run `sudo apt-get install avahi-daemon avahi-utils`
-* Copy the file from `avahi/nsswitch.conf` to `/etc/nsswitch.conf`
-* Copy the service description file from `avahi/afpd.service` to `/etc/avahi/services/afpd.service`
-* Restart Avahi's daemon: `sudo /etc/init.d/avahi-daemon restart`
+#### I don't find the service in Time Machine.

-**But why install this on your host and not in the container?** Because if you don't do it this way, the discovery message won't be able to reach your computers.
+#### Why do I need to install Avahi on your host and not in the container?
+Because if you don't do it this way, the discovery message won't be able to reach your computers.

-## Auto start the service

-As the image has been started using the `--restart=always` flag, it will start when the computers boots up.

 ## Contributors